This is now in your Top Picks!

 Ramadan Jumeirah Mosque Exterior

-As one of the most beautiful mosques in the emirate, the Jumeirah Mosque welcomes visitors to learn about Islam and the local culture.
-You can use the opposite side of the property to find a wheelchair ramp to enter the building.
+As one of the most beautiful mosques in the emirate, Jumeirah Mosque welcomes visitors to learn about Islam and the local culture.
+You can find a wheelchair ramp to enter the building on the opposite side of the property.
 Next door is the Sheikh Mohammed bin Rashid Al Maktoum Centre for Cultural Understanding (SMCCU) which offers interesting insights into the Emirati culture.
-There is a wheelchair ramp at the entrance, and the interior is flat and has plenty of room for wheelchair users to navigate.
+There is a ramp at the entrance, and the interior is flat and has plenty of room for wheelchair users to navigate.
 The centre also has an elevator to reach the upper floor and an accessible bathroom.

 10